pickern/deadwood-usa/README.txt

 Deadwood Studios, USA
-A text-based implementation for CSCI 345, Assignment 2 Nick Pickering and Chris Speckhardt, May 18th, 2018
+A text-based implementation for CSCI 345, Assignment 3 Nick Pickering and Chris Speckhardt, June 8th, 2018

-To play, compile and run GameSystem.java in the command line, providing a single int argument with desired number of players.
+To play, compile and run Deadwood.java in the command line, providing a single int argument with desired number of players.

 Files:

+Deadwood.java
+  Contains main method, runs the game

 GameSystem.java
-  Contains main method and methods handling core gameplay loops
+  Contains methods handling core gameplay loops and coordinates the model-view-controller

 Player.java
-  A class for storing player-related information
+  A class for storing player-related information and handling some turn actions

 SceneCard.java
   A class for storing Scene information